AGROFIMS/helpdocs/content/Creatingafieldbook/Soil measurements.md

 +++
-title = "Soil measurements"
+title = "13.Soil measurements"
 description = ""
 weight = 2
 +++

 {{< lead >}}
-Find below the steps to create a fieldbook in AgroFIMS.
+This section is dedicated to the selection of soil measurements to make during the experiment.
 {{< /lead >}}